 In the settings menu, you will see various settings grouped by category.
 The display settings are home to configurations like Eye Comfort which makes the display colors warmer to save your eyes from straining when using under low light condition.
 This is extremely useful when we are busy with our phones at 2 in the night when everyone else has slept.
 You can also schedule it to automatically enable or disable it based on your scheduled time of choice.

 The view mode is another interesting feature that lets you control the size of various inner elements.
 You could make various elements smaller or bigger depending on your choice.
 It is important to note that this setting will be reflected globally in all apps.

-Next, we have the color mode, you are offered a choice between Normal and Vivid.
-The vivid mode is really vivid with live colors and a cool display tone.
+Next, we have the colour mode, you are offered a choice between Normal and Vivid.
+The vivid mode is really vivid with live colours and a cool display tone.
 And the normal mode.
 Well.
 It’s just normal, nothing special about it.

 Last but not the least from this section would be the smart rotate feature that rotates the device following the direction of your face.
 This is a really cool implementation of the Artificial Intelligence technology that Huawei boasts of having incorporated in EMUI.

 A great feature of EMUI is its ability to run multiple instances of the same application.
 IF we click on Apps and Notifications in the settings menu, we are greeted by a screen with some settings that we are already familiar with.
 And you can see the App Twin option here.
 This Allows us to create a twin or a second instance of an already installed app.
 The twin will function completely like the original app.
 This feature is extremely handy when a user manages multiple social media accounts.
 Dual WhatsApp, Simultaneous Twitters.
 You name it, and app twin has got your back.

 Moving on to the most crucial part of any smartphone device, the security and privacy settings are top notch.
 Our device has options to unlock the phone using a fingerprint, face or a general pin/pattern lock.
 Though this may differ from device to device depending on what sensors they have.